crahal/NHSSpend/readme.md

 ## Introduction

 This is a library to scrape and reconcile all payments made by a hiarcharcy of NHS institutions over time.
 It is the final of three projects on public procurement data (the first two of which were [centgovspend](https://github.com/crahal/centgovspend) and [TSRC-NCVO-CSDP](https://github.com/crahal/TSRC-NCVO-CSDP)).
-Code for an interactive dashboard is hosted in src/dashboard (and access to the prototype of the dashboard is available on request).
+Code for an interactive dashboard is hosted in src/dashboard, with the help of [Ian M. Knowles](https://github.com/ianknowles) (and access to the prototype of the dashboard is available on request).
 Links to open-access (OSF) versions of the two headline academic papers (`The Role ofthe Third Sector in Public Health Service Provision: Evidence from 37,125 heterogeneous procurement datasets` and `Private networks of healthcare supply`) will be hosted on the Open Science Framework (OSF) in due course.
 If you would like to collaborate on these papers, please don't hestiate to get in touch.

 ## Pre-reqs